The French Alphabet: A Guide with Audio [It’s Easier Than You Think!]

 There’s not much to say about this one.
 In English words, the H is sometimes pronounced, as in “Harry”, and sometimes it’s silent, as in “honour”.
 But in French, it’s always silent.
 Don’t you love rules that have no exceptions?

 As I mentioned earlier, the French R is definitely different to the English R!
-Practise really exaggerating that French guttural R sound in the back of your mouth, and soon you’ll be able to pronounce it with very little effort (and without sounding like you’re getting over a bout of pneumonia).
-Hang in there!
+Practise really exaggerating that French guttural R sound in the back of your throat, and soon you’ll be able to pronounce it with very little effort (and without sounding like you’re getting over a bout of pneumonia).

 Other French Vowels